haghish/autoEnsemble/README.md

 While the first principle is easy to assess with straight-forward model evaluation criteria, searching for _diverse excellent models_ is not that easy.
 The **`ensemble`** R package implements an auomated machine learning algorithm that identifies excellent - yet destinct - models and stacks them to build an excellent stacked ensemble model.

+> the repository is half-public and the code will be made publically available in the near future